-The College has received funding for the STEM Complex through the Building Our Future Bond.
-The STEM Complex will include a new STEM Building, Biology Building, the Science Complex, and Armstrong Hall.
+The College received funding for the STEM Complex through the Building Our Future Bond.
+The STEM Complex includes a new STEM Building, Biology Building, the Science Complex, and Armstrong Hall.
 Click here for a campus map.
-The STEM Complex will provide cross-disciplinary spaces that may be used by the School of Engineering and the School of Science.
-It will be a multi-phased project and will include the demolition of Holman Hall; the construction of a new STEM Building & Chemistry Addition; and renovations to the Biology Building, the Science Complex, and Armstrong Hall.
+The STEM Complex provides cross-disciplinary spaces used by the School of Engineering and the School of Science.
+It is a multi-phased project and includes the demolition of Holman Hall; the construction of a new STEM Building & Chemistry Addition; and renovations to the Biology Building, the Science Complex, and Armstrong Hall.

 STEM COMPLEX.
 The College hired EYP Architecture & Engineering to develop a plan for the STEM Complex, including construction of new facilities and renovation of existing facilities.
 EYP met with members of the campus community to develop and prioritize a program aligned with the College’s Strategic Plan.
 A schematic design master plan for the STEM Complex was completed in February 2014.

 CURRENT STATUS.
-Phase I – New STEM Building & Chemistry Addition is in the Construction phase.
-Phase II – Renovations to the Science Complex and Biology Building are in programming phase.
-Master Planning of renovation work at Armstrong Hall has begun.
+Phase I – New STEM Building & Chemistry Addition are built.
+Phase II – Renovations to the Science Complex and Biology Building are in construction.
+Renovation work at Armstrong Hall is in design.

 For additional information regarding the STEM Complex Project, see: